devilworlds/Telegram-Bot-Broadcast/README.md

      ```bash
      python main.py
      ```
+4. **Then Enter the input:**

+- After the starting code, enter the input of your bot token and your Telegram account user ID.

 ## How to Broadcast Messages

 To broadcast a message, simply reply to the desired message with `/broadcast` followed by the message you wish to broadcast.